alexbjorlig/material-timestamp-adapter/README.md

 ## TODO

+1) Refactor luxon out.
 Currently the library uses Luxon internally to create the adapter, and thus has Luxon as peer dependency.
 Would probably be better with pure JS date.
+2) Create hosted demo page

 ## Run locally